bcgov/lcfs/CONTRIBUTING.md

 # Contributing to LCFS

-We welcome contributions to the Low Carbon Fuel Services (LCFS) project.
+We welcome contributions to the Low Carbon Fuel Standard (LCFS) project.
 By participating in this project, you agree to abide by its terms.

 ## How to Contribute